-We review seven steam stations priced from $250 to $899.
+We review 14 steam stations priced from $100 to $899.

-Through our testing, we reveal which models:
+Through our rigorous testing, we reveal which models:

-- are the easiest to use.
+- Are the easiest to use

 For more information on Ironing, see Laundry and Cleaning.

 - Kambrook Steam Station Pro Steam System KSS70 #